top of page

 My husband ended up working in a factory for a couple of months, alongside many other internationally trained professionals.
 Trying to find work that was more aligned with his skills, he visited employment agencies, including non-profit agencies that only had bridge jobs.
 He later found a contract IT role through a recruitment agency.

 In 2017, I was laid off, therefore, I took services with outplacement services offered in my severance.
 After the service got expired, I wanted to take advantage of our funded free employment services as a taxpayer.
+I also wanted to give back and lead webinars to transfer my knowledge as a hiring manager from award-winning companies.
 I reached out to a couple of reputed non-profit employment agencies and signed up for a few free webinars to understand their job search strategy training.
 I was disappointed by what I found.
+When newcomers take these services it is not about learning English, the program offers basic training on culture, not real workforce insights.
+Highly qualified skilled workers need customized career support not one size fits all templates.

-I had leadership and hiring experience from the award-winning company for over a decade.
+I had leadership and coaching experience from the award-winning company for over a decade.
 From my perspective, there were major gaps in training and support for Canadians.
 Employment consultants who had never been on the hiring side or had not been certified in coaching were delivering training to job seekers.
-People who have never recruited by using Applicant Tracking System (ATS) were invited to these webinars to talk about ATS-friendly resumes.
+People who have never recruited by using the Applicant Tracking System (ATS) were invited to these webinars to talk about ATS-friendly resumes.
 I often saw people drawing on fear-mongering stats, such as the myth that 80% of jobs are never posted.
 While networking can be a powerful tool, I saw agencies telling immigrant career professionals that online applications do not work, which is not true.
 The hidden jobs market might not apply to all the roles.
+I am speaking from my lived experience as a hiring manager.
+Are we somehow painting the wrong picture of Canada to new immigrants by unverified old stats from newspaper days ?
 Here are my insights into why the hidden job market is a myth.
+Agencies need to select speakers who have lived knowledge to pass on knowledge to attendees for relatability purposes at times.

 I also found that non-profit employment agencies were not well-equipped to speak to current hiring trends.
-The resume world had changed, and employment agencies were still teaching outdated resume tips with objective statements and references available upon request.
-For example, jobseekers were not being advised on how to boost their chances of being seen by recruiters on LinkedIn.
-Many of the trainers didn’t even have a branded profile on LinkedIn themselves.
+The resume world had changed, and employment agencies were still teaching outdated resume tips.
+Jobseekers were not being advised on how to boost their chances of being seen by recruiters on LinkedIn.
+Many of the trainers didn’t even have a profile on LinkedIn themselves.
 They had never used the LinkedIn Recruiters tools.
-Trainers also did not seem to be incorporating the latest information about AI recruiting tools, including personality-based assessments which were being used by employers for a specific types of roles.
-I firmly believe that if you want to teach anyone, you need to learn about the tools or invite those to the webinars who know about the current recruiting trends.
+Trainers also did not seem to be incorporating the latest information about AI recruiting tools, including personality-based assessments which were being used by employers for a specific type of roles.
+There are one-way-AI video interviews in the market and trainers had no clue about how it works.
+Newcomers need to know about AI bias to avoid no Canadian experience rejection.
+I shared my concern with Global News about the biases that exist on resumes and AI.
+Even though Ontario plans to audit no Canadian experience rejection and AI hiring disclosure, newcomers need to understand how the hiring tool works.
+I firmly believe that if you want to teach anyone, you need to learn about the tools or invite experts to the webinars who know about the current recruiting trends.

 Recruiting has moved to the virtual world and not knowing the current trends hurt jobseekers.
 Additionally, I was also concerned that the jobs being advertised through non-profit agencies were mostly bridge/entry-level jobs.
 The employers during career fairs didn’t have jobs for mid-level professionals.
-I assumed may be the type of role, I was targeting is not their expertise and moved on.
+These career fairs require commitment from jobseekers for hours to attend and entry-level jobs are not an option to attract traffic to these fairs.
+Bridge/survival jobs for newcomers are not tickets to get Canadian experience.
+After a while, I stopped attending job fairs led by these agencies which didn't have leadership roles.

 After identifying the gap in employment service centers, I wanted to pivot to non-profit employment services as my skills were transferable to employment services.

-I offered to teach for free but was told that it was not part of my job description.
-I spoke out about the gaps in service during a team meeting, such as templates and training for Resumes being outdated, but ultimately, I decided to resign from employment services and start my own business.
+I offered to teach/train consultants for free on service delivery but was told that it was not part of my job description.
+I spoke out about the gaps in service during a team meeting, such as templates and training for Resumes being outdated, and staff are not well-equipped with training for career services.
+Ultimately, I decided to resign from employment services and start my own business.
+I was at the wrong place at the wrong time.
 I didn’t feel my voice was heard when I brought my concern to the management.
-Looked like career strategy wasn’t their priority at that time.
-The funding seemed to be mishandled.
-This is when I resigned on the spot, said goodbye and started full-time career consulting.
+Looked like career strategy for highly qualified immigrants wasn’t their priority at that time.
+Demographics for the agency were from the local community.
+The funding for the newcomer program might not have been utilized in the best way.
+There were no initiatives for new immigrants.
+This is when I resigned on the spot, said goodbye and started full-time career consulting at Teachndo.

 I get many clients who go through funding programs for newcomers and group bridging programs.
-They all have a similar concern about training delivery.
+They all have a similar concern about the quality of training delivery.
 My concern is who is auditing the service delivery on the ground.
-I would like to offer an option for those who can’t hire me for 1:1 mentoring as I only work with a few selected career professionals.
+I would like to offer an option/partner for those who can’t hire me for 1:1 mentoring as I only work with a few selected career professionals.

 Adjust qualifications and training